RJKAZ/amazon-clone/README.md

 Finished Part 37, but since I can't login to an Admin account, I can't really verify if any of this new code is working (beyond the app itself working fine)

 I posted a question to the Udemy instructor on how to create new admin accounts, hopefully he'll respond before I finish this section.

+Finished Part 38, still no luck with getting the admin to work. :(